chutommy/observer/README.md

 </p>
 <br>

 The Observer is a software for a face recognition and face tracking.
-This software is a part of a six-month school project.

 The application should be able to fully and reliably control the movement of the camera using two 180° servomotors in a half-space.
 For the recognition it uses the HaarCascades that are located in the `data` directory.
 All variables are editable (for more information, run the application with the `--help` flag).

-The final work is available at https://drive.google.com/drive/folders/1of6aFjSCA9LWL8vPtI93ILUU1oUt7Fva?usp=sharing.
+The other part of this project is available at https://drive.google.com/drive/folders/1of6aFjSCA9LWL8vPtI93ILUU1oUt7Fva?usp=sharing.

 ## Dependencies